kellychin79/analysis_4/README.md

 # Vehicle Routing Workbook

+`VRP_code.ipynb` is a playbook for exercising point-to-point questions.
-This is a playbook for exercising above questions.
+`routing_with_xy_coordinates.ipynb` is a playbook for exercising the routing questions.

 ## From Point to Point